tom-weelborg/latex-template/README.md

 ```
 Finally, I restarted my IDE and it worked.

+Alternatively, you may also choose to rely on the [listings package](https://ctan.org/pkg/listings) for code listings.

 ## Usage

 In general, changes to this template can be limited to the contents of three directories: